truemagic-coder/solana-agent-kit/README.md

 * Internet Search - Search the internet in real-time using Perplexity or OpenAI
 * MCP - Interface with any MCP server via its SSE URL - Zapier is supported
 * Image Generation - Generate images with OpenAI, Grok, or Gemini with uploading to S3 compatible storage
+* Nemo Agent - Generate Python projects with Nemo Agent with uploading to S3 compatible storage

 ## 📦 Installation